rentziass/ionic_notification/README.md

 # IonicNotification

+> _Work in progress, gem is not yet on RubyGems, it will be there as soon as it is production ready.
+Should be a matter of days and be online 8 Dec._

 IonicNotification is a Ruby gem that provides an interface to use [Ionic.io](http://ionic.io/)'s [Push Notification](http://docs.ionic.io/docs/push-overview) service.

 _Keep in mind that Ionic.io's Push Notification is still in alpha at the moment, so this gem will probably undergo some major updates in the near future._